August 18, 2022

 Oops!
 Something went wrong while submitting the form.

-What is payables financing?
+What is accounts payable (AP) financing?

-First, the seller does not initiate financing.
+The buyer creates a predictable cash outflow while maintaining great vendor relationships.
+From the vendor or seller's perspective, accounts payable financing is accounts receivable financing with a couple of differences.
+First, the seller doesn't initiate financing.
 Second, the seller receives cash from a financing company (usually lenders) chosen by the buyer.
 Thus, AP financing involves three parties and works differently.

 Parties involved in accounts payable financing